samhinshaw/get_fit/readme.md

     + Switch to 'user' and 'partner' instead

 Switch from using 'is-danger' (etc) classes to style different pages!
 Instead we should be specifying the page and then we'll style it differently ourselves.

+- Update update-entry buttons to properly correspond to user/partner